nordinmp/Eglaria/content/notes/World Encyclopedia/Powerful Organizations/The Dawn.md

 - Organization
 ---
 ## The Dawn
 The Dawn is a formidable military organization that represents the united allied forces of Eglaria.
 Despite having a smaller army of 250,000 people, their strength lies in their numerous alliances outside of Eglaria, particularly with the western lands.
-Additionally, they wield significant political power, with their headquarters and influence centered in the city of Zapool.
+Additionally, they wield significant political power, with their headquarters and influence centered in the city of [[notes/World Atlas/Byer/Zapool|Zapool]].

 ## Characteristics and Operations: